All On 4 Dental Implants Procedure In Antalya, Turkey

 - The patient's smile line and vertical occlusal dimension (VOD) are evaluated.

 - Implant sites are prepared in the jawbone.
-If necessary, the correct position and angulation are ensured by using the All-on-4 Guide.
-Implant sites in the posterior regions can be drilled at an angle up to 45°.
+If necessary, the correct position and angulation are ensured by using All-on-4 guide.

 - This temporary prosthesis can be made using measurements taken after surgery or by modifying an existing immediate prosthesis.
 The prosthesis is prepared using abutment replicas, temporary caps (copings), guide pins/laboratory screws, and acrylic.